 • Obtaining information regarding the processing of your personal information and access to the personal information which we hold about you.

-• Please note that there may be circumstances in which we are entitled to refuse requests for access to copies of personal information.
-In particular, information that is subject to legal professional privilege will not be disclosed other than to our client and as authorised by our client.
+Please note that there may be circumstances in which we are entitled to refuse requests for access to copies of personal information.
+In particular, information that is subject to legal professional privilege will not be disclosed other than to our client and as authorized by our client.

-• Requesting that we correct your personal information if it is inaccurate or incomplete.
+• Requesting that we correct or erase your personal information if it is inaccurate, incomplete or litigation has come to an end.

 • Objecting to, and requesting that we restrict, our processing of your personal information in certain circumstances.